Jestemkioskiem/discord-scrape-bot/README.md

 # discord-raffle-bot
-A simple bot for holding real time raffles on Discord.
+A simple bot for saving all of the messages from a Discord server into a Database.

 ## Requirements